AnnieTran-IJ/unit-2/Project/README.md

        #timestamp
        current_time = time.strftime("%Y-%m-%d %H:%M:%S", time.localtime())
 ```
+Since there are 5 different values being extracted from the Arduino file, we imagine there would be a lot of possibilities of getting an error.
+Therefore, for better error management, we decided to use the try-except statement to catch and handle exceptions that might occur during the execution of code, preventing the program from crashing abruptly as continuous data is especially important for the essence of this project to have the most accurate portrait of the situation.

-In this next function, we design this function to process a single line of sensor data received from the Arduino, determine the type of data, and manage storage in the CSV file. `line.strip().split(',')` makes the received line is stripped of leading and trailing whitespace and separated into components based on commas.
+In the line `line.strip().split(',')` , the received line is stripped of leading and trailing whitespace and separated into components based on commas.
 The first part of the line, `parts[0]`, identifies the sensor type ("DHT11" or "BME280").
 Next, a timestamp is generated in the format `YYYY-MM-DD HH:MM:SS`, representing the current time when the data is processed.
 This timestamp will later be stored alongside the sensor data in the CSV file.

 _*function process_data() continued:_
 ```.C++
        # Process DHT11 data